Petfood Forum 2018 Student Program call for papers: oral presentation

 - Proposed speaker’s experience or background with the topic;

-- Lack of commercialization or promotion—it is crucial that the paper/presentation does not come across as a sales pitch, seeking to promote your organization or product(s);
+- Lack of commercialization or promotion—it is crucial that the paper/presentation does not come across as a sales pitch, seeking to promote a specific organization or product(s).

-Each submission is evaluated on its own merits against these criteria but also in relation to other papers received—for example, it is highly unlikely two papers on the same or a very similar subject would be selected for presentations—and to how many sessions are scheduled for a given topic area.
+Each submission is evaluated on its own merits against these criteria but also in relation to other papers received—for example, it is highly unlikely two papers on the same or a very similar subject would be selected for presentations—and to how many session and poster slots are available.
 We seek to present a balance of timely topics as well as ensure particular areas of high industry importance and popularity are sufficiently covered.

 No abstract will be considered if it seems commercial or if it has been published or presented prior to Petfood Forum 2018.
 Abstracts similar in title or content to previously presented material should include significant new information.